Conrad Marca-Relli

 Conrad Marca-Relli (born Corrado Marcarelli; June 5, 1913 – August 29, 2000) was an American artist who belonged to the early generation of New York School Abstract Expressionist artists whose artistic innovation by the 1950s had been recognized across the Atlantic, including Paris.
-New York School Abstract Expressionism, represented by Jackson Pollock, Willem de Kooning, Franz Kline, Robert Motherwell, Marca-Relli and others became a leading art movement of the postwar era.
+New York School Abstract Expressionism, represented by Jackson Pollock, Willem de Kooning, Franz Kline, Robert Motherwell, John Ferren, Marca-Relli and others became a leading art movement of the postwar era.

 Biography

 Marcarelli (he changed the spelling later in life) was born in Boston.
 His parents Cosimo and Genovina Marcarelli were Italian immigrants from Benevento.
 Marcarelli moved to New York City when he was 13 where he grew up with his brother Ettore, and sisters Dora and Ida.
 In 1930 he studied at the Cooper Union for a year.
 And a year later he opened his own studio in New York and managed to earn an income by teaching and producing occasional illustrations for the daily and weekly press.
 He later supported himself by working for the Works Progress Administration, first as a teacher and then with mural painting divisions of the Federal Art Project during this period he won the Logan Medal of the Arts.
 He served in the US Army military service during World War II (1941–1945).

 Marca-Relli taught at Yale University from 1954 to 1955 and from 1959 to 1960, and at the University of California, Berkeley.

 In 1953, he bought a house near Jackson Pollock's home in Springs, East Hampton.
 As his career progressed, he increasingly distanced himself from the New York School.

 He lived and worked in many countries around the world, eventually settling in Parma, Italy with his wife, Anita Gibson, whom he married in 1951.

 Conrad Marca-Relli died on August 29, 2000, in Parma, at the age of 87.